cute-jumper/bing-dict.el/README.md

 `nil`.
 If set to `t`, the result will be added to the `kill-ring` and you are able to use `C-y` to paste the result.

+Also, sometimes synonyms and antonyms could be useful, set `bing-dict-show-thesaurus` to control whether you need them or not.
+The value of `bing-dict-show-thesaurus` could be either `nil`, `'synonym`, `'antonym` or `'both`.
+The default value is `nil`.
+Setting the vaule to `'synonym` or `'antonym` only shows the corresponding part, and setting it to `'both` will show both synonyms and antonyms at the same time:

+    (setq bing-dict-show-thesaurus 'both)

 ## As for More Features...
 This extension aims for a quick search for a word.
 I don't plan to parse all the sections of the search results.
-If you want to view the complete results of your query word, I suggest using external browser to do this.
+If you want to view the complete results of your query word, I suggest using the external browser to do this.
 The following code could partly achieve the goal:

     (browse-url